Milwaukee bankruptcy avoidance plan up for approval in Wisconsin Legislature

 Roughly $1.6 billion in aid to local governments — known as shared revenue — would be paid for by tapping 20% of the state’s 5-cent sales tax.
 Aid would then grow along with sales tax revenue.

-Local leaders had been pushing for the change, hoping that getting their funding from the sales tax would negate the need to constantly be lobbying the Legislature for increases.
+Local leaders had been pushing for the change, hoping that getting their funding from the sales tax would negate the need to constantly lobby the Legislature for increases.

 Shared revenue to local governments has remained nearly unchanged for almost 30 years and was cut in 2004, 2010 and 2012.